twbs/bootstrap/docs/components/utilities.md

 <p class="text-capitalize">CapiTaliZed text.</p>
 {% endexample %}

+Note how `text-capitalize` only changes the first letter of each word, leaving the case of any other letters unaffected.

 ## Font weight and italics

 Quickly change the weight (boldness) of text or italicize text.